M360

 • Difficult bulk editing: Entering or updating dozens of units at once was tedious, driving users to offline spreadsheets.

 I worked closely with PMs, engineering, and other designers to overhaul these sections, with a focus on clarity, efficiency, and scalability.
 We began by tackling the information architecture, reorganizing the relationship between Buildings and Units to make it more transparent and intuitive.
-By introducing clearer hierarchy and consistent navigation cues like breadcrumbs and contextual menus, users could always understand where they were in the process and how their data fit together.
+By introducing clearer hierarchy and consistent navigation users could always understand where they were in the process and how their data fit together.
 This was essential for multi-building projects, where confusion about scope often led to data entry errors or duplicated work.

 We also overhauled the setup workflow itself, moving from a flat, cluttered interface to a more guided and structured experience.
-The new design used step-by-step patterns with clear instructions, making the onboarding process much less intimidating.
-We added contextual help, tooltips, and field-level guidance so users could complete complex forms confidently without needing to refer to documentation or call customer support.
+The new design made the onboarding process much less intimidating as we added contextual help and field-level guidance so users could complete forms confidently without needing to refer to documentation or call customer support.

 Another major focus was improving data entry efficiency, particularly for large projects with dozens or hundreds of units.
 To address this, we designed bulk import and export features compatible with industry-standard CSV and Excel formats.
 We also created batch-edit flows so users could quickly update attributes for multiple units in a single action.
 These improvements replaced clumsy, repetitive manual processes that often pushed users to manage inventory offline in spreadsheets.